A navigation list can be used to attach an action to an entire row. Such a row is called a navigation list item.

 The style property allows you to specify additional CSS styling.
 If a class is also specified, this styling is applied after the class.

 will result in red text on a blue background.

 You can see which widgets in a page have styling applied via the style or class property by clicking the Show styles button.

 Each row in the navigation list is a navigation list item.
 A navigation list item can be associated with an action.
 Conditional visibility is available for list items.

 Action defines what action is performed when a navigation list item is ‘clicked’.
 This can either be opening a page or calling a microflow.
 For opening a page see Opening Pages and for calling a microflow see Starting Microflows.
 Microflows attached to a navigation list item have no Confirmation or Advanced microflow settings.

 By default, whether or not an element is displayed in the browser is determined by how the page is designed and the user’s roles within the application.
 However, the page can be configured to hide the element unless a certain condition is met.

 A practical example would be a web shop in which the user must submit both billing and delivery information.
-In this case you might not wish to bother the user with a second set of address input fields unless he or she indicates that the billing and delivery address are not the same.
-You can accomplish this by making the delivery address fields conditionally visible based on the boolean attribute SameBillingAndDeliveryAddress.
+In this case, you might not wish to bother the user with a second set of address input fields unless they indicate that the billing address and delivery address are not the same.
+You can accomplish this by making the delivery address fields conditionally visible based on the Boolean attribute